Mr Peter Donaldson

 - Lecturer in Computing Science and Education (Pedagogy, Praxis & Faith)

-- Affiliate (Computing Science)
+- Affiliate (School of Computing Science)

 Peter Donaldson is a Lecturer in Computing Science and Education and a member of the Pedagogy, Praxis and Faith group within the School of Education.
 He is also a founding member of the interdisciplinary Centre for Computing Science Education (CCSE) working with teachers and schools to develop innovative methods and research to make aspects of Computing more accessible, relevant and motivating to a wider range of learners.